Sky Sports Fanzone & Watchalongs: What is it, how it works, where to experience

 Watchalong with pundits and presenters

-While using the Fanzone feature on skysports.com (laptop or PC only), fans can also simultaneously view the Sky Sports Watchalongs (via the Sky Sports Football channel), where Sky Sports pundits and presenters will be watching the game, reacting to events and answering your social media questions.
+While using the Fanzone feature on skysports.com, fans can also simultaneously view the Sky Sports Watchalongs (via the Sky Sports Football channel), where Sky Sports pundits and presenters will be watching the game, reacting to events and answering your social media questions.

 Choose the cheer you hear with Watchalong